 A proprietary blend of high-performance wearable compression fabric embedded with beneficial treatment solutions for the skin that pushes active ingredients through all layers of the skin.

 Their lace masks are hypoallergenic, eco-friendly and 100% chemical-free.
-Each mask is subjected to a double Ethylene Oxide sterilization process that keeps it antimicrobrial.
+A double Ethylene Oxide sterilization process keeps each mask antimicrobial.

 |$400,000 for 10%||NO DEAL||NO SHARK|